ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

      - These libraries provide high-level abstractions and interfaces for GPU programming in their respective languages.

-.. admonition:: Choosing a Framework for Your Project
-   :class: dropdown

-   - Consider the following factors when choosing a framework:

-     - Programming Language:
-       - Choose a framework that supports the programming language you are comfortable with.
-     - Hardware Compatibility:
-       - Ensure that the framework is compatible with the GPUs you intend to use.
-     - Performance Requirements:
-       - Evaluate the performance characteristics and optimization capabilities of the frameworks.
-     - Portability:
-       - If targeting multiple platforms or GPUs, consider portable kernel-based models or high-level language support frameworks.
-     - Community and Support:
-       - Check the availability of documentation, examples, and community support for the frameworks.

-   - Perform a cost-benefit analysis considering the specific requirements of your project to determine the most suitable framework.

 Summary
 -------

-Each of these GPU programming environments has its own strengths and weaknesses, and the best choice for a given project will depend on a range of factors, including the hardware platforms being targeted, the type of computation being performed, and the developer's experience and preferences.
-High-level and productivity-focused APIs provide a simplified programming model and  maximize code portability, while low-level and performance-focused APIs provide a high level of control over the GPU's hardware but also require more coding effort and expertise.
+Each of these GPU programming environments has its own strengths and weaknesses, and the best choice for a given project will depend on a range of factors, including:
+- the hardware platforms being targeted
+- the type of computation being performed, and
+- the developer's experience and preferences.

+**High-level and productivity-focused APIs** provide a simplified programming model and  maximize code portability, while **low-level and performance-focused APIs** provide a high level of control over the GPU's hardware but also require more coding effort and expertise.